-The Python is the replacement for the Giant Viper, in fact a mid life upgrade called Giant Viper Mid Life Upgrade (GVMLI) that replaced the motor unit and other components.
-Instead of the parachute system in the Giant Viper the Python uses a long strip of Velcro (honestly) to retard and straighten the hose as it deploys.
+The Python is the replacement for the Giant Viper, in fact, a mid-life upgrade called Giant Viper Mid Life Upgrade (GVMLI) replaced the motor unit and other components.
+Instead of the parachute system in the Giant Viper, the Python uses a long strip of Velcro (honestly) to retard and straighten the hose as it deploys.

 Although seemingly unsophisticated it is very effective.
 It is nothing more sophisticated than a 228m length of rubber hose, except the hose is filled with high explosive!